The Best Audio Bitrate for Your Streaming: How to Choose

 Available Bandwidth

 The internet speed of your audience dictates the maximum bitrate they can handle without buffering.
-A bitrate that’s higher than bandwidth will result in dropped audio or lagging streams.
+A bitrate that’s higher than the bandwidth will result in dropped audio or lagging streams.

 Target Audience and Devices